easybuilders/easybuild/docs/Integration_with_GitHub.rst

 .. note:: *requires*: GitHub username + ``keyring`` Python package

-A GitHub token is a string of 40 hexadecimal (lowercase) characters that is tied to your GitHub account, allowing you to access the GitHub API authenticated.
+A GitHub token is a string of 40 characters that is tied to your GitHub account, allowing you to access the GitHub API authenticated.

-Using a GitHub token is beneficial with respect to rate limitations, and enables write permissions on GitHub (e.g., posting comments, creating gists, opening pull requests, etc.).
+Using a GitHub token is beneficial with respect to rate limitations, and enables write permissions on GitHub (e.g. posting comments, creating gists, opening pull requests).

 To obtain a GitHub token: